 Difficulty Breathing (Dyspnea) in Dogs

-Difficulty breathing, or dyspnea, is an extremely concerning symptom in dogs and a dog who becomes dyspneic warrants emergency medical care.
-Dyspnea can occur in dogs of any age, size, or breed.
+Difficulty breathing, or dyspnea, is an extremely concerning symptom in dogs.
+A dog who becomes dyspneic requires emergency medical care.

-Possible Causes
+Possible causes

-Dyspnea may occur as a result of an injury or foreign object (e.g. choking) affecting any part of the dog’s breathing apparatus.
+Dyspnea may occur as a result of an injury or foreign object (e.g., choking) affecting any part of the dog’s breathing apparatus.

-Risk Factors
+Risk factors

 Mild dyspnea can be subtle and difficult to detect, especially if the dog normally makes a lot of noise while breathing, like most brachycephalic dogs.

-Testing and Diagnosis
+Testing and diagnosis

 Dogs with severe dyspnea may require stabilization upon arriving at the veterinary hospital.
 In these cases, oxygen supplementation is prioritized over performing diagnostic testing.